Personal Injury · No Win No Fee

 We assess your claim at no cost.
 We'll give you an honest view of your prospects and explain whether a no win no fee agreement is appropriate for your case.

-If we take on your case, we enter into a CFA.
-This sets out the success fee (capped at 25% of your damages) and the terms of our agreement.
+If we take on your case, we enter into a CFA or DBA.
+This sets out the success fee or percentage (capped at 25% of your damages under a CFA) and the full terms of our agreement.

 ATE insurance arranged